 Welcome to a tutorial on how to send emails in PHP with HTML templates.
-So rather than hard-coding an email in PHP, do you want to use an HTML file as a template instead?
+So you want to use an HTML file as an email template?
+Well, there are a few ways to do it – Read on for the examples!

 TABLE OF CONTENTS